solid/process/solid-cg-charter.md

 Unless otherwise stated, the Community Group will follow or aim to be compatible with the [W3C Process](https://www.w3.org/Consortium/Process/).

-### Membership and Voting Rights
+### Participation and Voting Rights

-A general member of the Community Group can be an individual or a member on behalf of an organization.
-Consistent with W3C rules, in order to formally join the Community Group, a member must have a W3C account and push the “Join” button for the Community Group.
+A general participant of the Community Group can be an individual representing themself or an organization.
+Consistent with W3C rules, in order to formally join the Community Group, a participant must have a W3C account and push the “Join” button for the Community Group.
 However, W3C membership is not required to have a W3C account nor to join the Community Group.

-Any member of the Community Group who has also accepted the [W3C Community Contributor License Agreement](https://www.w3.org/community/about/process/cla/) (CLA) as part of the enrollment process is eligible to vote on elections, charter amendments, and other community matters so long as they have completed enrollment by the date that the chairs announce those events to the public mailing list.
+Any participant of the Community Group who has also accepted the [W3C Community Contributor License Agreement](https://www.w3.org/community/about/process/cla/) (CLA) as part of the enrollment process is eligible to vote on elections, charter amendments, and other community matters so long as they have completed enrollment by the date that the chairs announce those events to the public mailing list.

-The Chairs will determine the list of eligible voting members as of the record date.
-The Chairs will make the list available to the Community Group two weeks before every election that requires voting members to be carefully identified, and the list will be verified by a third party such as a member of W3C staff or a neutral community member for which there are no strong objections.
+The Chairs will determine the list of eligible voting participants as of the record date.
+The Chairs will make the list available to the Community Group two weeks before every election that requires voting participants to be carefully identified, and the list will be verified by a third party such as a member of W3C staff or a neutral community member for which there are no strong objections.
 If the voting list is not ready, then the election date will be moved until two weeks after it is ready.
 If the third party has reasonable objections, the election will be delayed until two weeks after such objections are resolved.

 ### Chairs

 The [role of the Chair](https://www.w3.org/Guide/chair/role.html) is described in the [Art of Consensus](https://www.w3.org/Guide/).

-The Community Group members appoints (and re-appoints) Chairs for the group.
+The Community Group participants appoints (and re-appoints) Chairs for the group.

 The chair and the W3C Team Contact of the group SHOULD NOT be the same individual.